djp229/Simba-and-Co/README.md

 <br>
 **Summary outcome:** Model allows prediction of long-term PA and claim volume with good accuracy and short term with less accuracy but ignores variation from holidays
 ### Recurring Neural Net
+We implemented an RNN to predict the total claims, claims approved and PAs approved.
+The RNN takes as an input the variable we want to predict for 50 days and predicts the same variable for the next 7 days.
+It predicts accurately for these parameters, but cannot make long-term predictions, and so cannot predict the long-term, yearly seasonality as accurately.

 ## Stakeholder value propositions:
 There are four key stakeholders in this business model: (i) CoverMyMeds (ii) healthcare providers (iii) pharmacies (iv) patients.
 The above-mentioned problem statements were chosen based on their potential to deliver value to stakeholders.
 For instance, our first solution based on SVMs allows healthcare providers to assess the situation and assign an ePA seamlessly, which saves hassles both for physicians and eventually the patients.
 CMM’s revenue model is based on the sale of ePAs and forecasting the ePA volume could be a great indicator of short-term and long-term revenue.
 In addition, this can also allow for hypothesis testing of new business and marketing strategies.